jonbhanson/flutter_native_splash/README.md

   #  - 'ios/Runner/Info-Release.plist'
 ```

-### 2. Run the package
+## 2. Run the package
-After adding your settings, run the package with
+After adding your settings, run the following command in the terminal:

 ```
 flutter pub run flutter_native_splash:create